Sachi Cunnigham: More Water, More Waves, More Chaos

 "Part of wiping out is letting go.
 Not trying to control it.
 Being fine with the chaos of it all," Sachi explained.

 Sachi went back out for a second round in the water in the afternoon.
 After an hour and a half, Sachi got out of the water and onto a Jet Ski.
 She continued photographing until the sun was setting.
 Even though we had been out there since sunrise, the day had flown by.
-As the light faded away, I felt a tremendous sense of gratitude to have experienced such an unforgettable day with Sachi and her community.
+As the light faded away, I felt tremendous gratitude for having experienced such an unforgettable day with Sachi and her community.
 Surfer Grant Washburn even named it an "all-time day" at Mavericks, and he has been surfing there for about 30 years.

 Reflecting on the day, I believe that it only happened because of two things.
 I took the initiative in reaching out to Sachi, and she thoughtfully gave me the gift of experience, perhaps the greatest gift of all.
 She handed me the key to creating more opportunities for myself by posting and publishing my photos.